StephenGotHacked/Eth-Proof-Beginner-Course/README.md

 # ETH Proof: Beginner Course(Final Assessment Project)

-Eth Proof: Beginner Course Project is creating a simple but useful program for NFTs, Minting and Burning of tokens
+Eth Proof: Beginner Course Project is creating a simple but useful program for Crypto Currency, NFTs, Minting and Burning of tokens

 ## Description